 Interchange and Payment Acceptance

-As a merchant, you are probably aware of the seamless dance that takes place when processing a card payment.
+As a merchant, you are probably aware of the seamless dance when processing a card payment.
 Payment processing must be secure, swift, and convenient.
 For facilitating this process, the major card brand networks – Visa, Mastercard, Discover, and American Express – charge interchange fees each time a payment is processed.
 The variable rate makes up the majority of the payment processing fee.
-These fees are used within payment processing to help the card insurer cover their processing costs, risk mitigation, and protection from fraud.
+These fees are used within payment processing to help the card insurer cover their processing costs, risk mitigation, and fraud protection.

 Interchange Fee Calculation